adrialemany/g1man/manipulation/README.md

 - example_movement.py: A basic ROS 2 node that demonstrates arm control by sending a sine-wave trajectory to the shoulder pitch.
 - box_detector.py: A vision-based detection script using YOLOv8.
 It is designed to receive video frames via ZMQ and identify objects like bottles to provide targets for the manipulation scripts (Status: Development in progress).

-## Requirements
-- Python 3.12
-- Pinocchio (Robot kinematics library)
-- Casadi (Optimization framework)
-- Ultralytics (YOLOv8 support)
-- PyZMQ and OpenCV (For vision streaming)
-- Unitree HG ROS 2 messages

 ## Configuration and Setup
-- URDF Path: Most scripts point to a local URDF file located in the g1pilot description directory.
-Ensure the path in the __init__ methods matches your local system.
 - Network: Scripts are configured to communicate over ROS 2 topics.
 For physical hardware, ensure the correct network interface is sourced.
 - Motor Indexing: This workspace assumes a G1 configuration with 7-DOF arms.
 Motor indices 15-21 represent the left arm, and 22-28 represent the right arm.

-## Operational Notes
-- Safety Switch: Command scripts utilize motor index 29 as a control switch (weight factor).
-Setting this to 1.0 requests arm control from the robot's main controller; setting it to 0.0 releases control.
-- Workspace Clamping: The inverse_kinematics_collision_avoidance.py script automatically intercepts targets outside the safe zone and uses ray-casting to find the nearest valid point within the defined JSON boundaries.

-## Future Development
-- Simulation Integration: Adaptation of Domain IDs and interface settings to allow seamless switching between the physical robot and the MuJoCo simulator.
-- Vision-to-Action: Linking the box_detector.py output directly to the IK controllers for automated pick-and-place tasks.
-- Dual-Arm Coordination: Expanding the reduced model logic to support simultaneous IK for both left and right arms.